BrianInGermany/oldcardgames/all_collections/_posts/2022-12-19-dummy_tarot.markdown

 ### Example Scoring
 Player one claims the game and wins without any bonuses.
 Player two manages a Pagat Ultimo despite losing.
-  - Player two owes player one 30 credits for the game.
+  - Player two owes player one 30 credits for the game,
-  - Player one owes player two 10 credits for the Pagat Ultimo.
+  - and player one owes player two 10 credits for the Pagat Ultimo.

-No one claims the game, player two wins with 40 points and collects all the honneurs.
+No one claims the game, player two wins with 40 points (absolut) and collects all the honneurs.
-  - Player one owes player two 20 credits for the win
+  - Player one owes player two 20 credits for the win,
+  - another 10 for winning with 40 (absolut),
-  - and 10 credits for the honneurs.
+  - and 10 more for the honneurs.

-## Flipping the Dummy Cards
+## Flipping the Straw Man Cards
 After inspecting and ordering your hands, each player flips the leftmost card of each of the three four-card dummy packs in front of them.
 - If the card is a tarot or king, she takes this card into her hand after showing it to the opponent.
-- If the card is a suited card (Heart/Diamond/Spade/Club) lower than a king, the card remains in the dummy man on the table face-up and she can't flip any more cards in this dummy.
-The player then proceeds to the next dummy pack and repeats the process. me begins, and the non-dealer plays the first card.
-Face-up cards in the dummies can be played as if they were in the hand; the player can choose to play from hand or dummies (just be careful not to use up your whole hand, having only visible cards would be very easy to play against).
+- If the card is a suited card (Heart/Diamond/Spade/Club) lower than a king, the card remains in the straw man on the table face-up and she can't flip any more cards in this straw man.
+The player then proceeds to the next straw man and repeats the process.

 ## Gameplay
 ![](/assets/images/dummytarot.jpg)
-Once a card has been revealed in every dummy, the real game begins, and the non-dealer plays the first card.
-Face-up cards in the dummies can be played as if they were in the hand; the player can choose to play from hand or dummy (just be careful not to use up your whole hand, having only visible cards would be very easy to play against).
+Once a card has been revealed in every straw man, and the above process ended, the real game begins.

+The non-dealer now chooses whether to claim the game.
+If she doesn't claim, the dealer has the option to do so, and either way the non-dealer plays the first card.

+Face-up cards in the straw men can be played as if they were in the hand; the player can choose to play from hand or straw man (just be careful not to use up your whole hand, having only visible cards would be very easy to play against).

-Whenever a card from the dummy is played, the next card of that dummy is flipped, and again, if it's a tarot or king, it's taken into the player's hand after showing it.
+After each trick in which a card from the straw man is played, the next card of that straw man is flipped, and again, if it's a tarot or king, it's taken into the player's hand after showing it.

 If a player makes at least 35 points plus two cards (see point counting section below), she has won the round.
 If neither player reaches this amount, the game is a draw.

-For each round of tarock, trick points are counted to determine who wins how many overall points.
+Trick points are counted based on the scale and method described below.

 #### __Trick Points__
 Tarock uses an unusual method of counting trick points.
 Group cards into packs of three, add the point values of each card, and then subtract two from this number.
 It is actually fairly easy to count this way, simply group two one-pointer cards like normal tarots or the numbered suits with one high-pointer card, and you can just ignore the one-pointers.
 Just ensure that the left over remainder cards are one-pointers.